Addu City: British naval base

 Royal Navy engineers landed in August 1941 from HMS Guardian to clear and construct airstrips on Gan for the Fleet Air Arm.
 In the interim, Catalina and Sunderland flying boats operated from jetties on the northern, sheltered side of Gan.
 Large oil tanks were built on Gan, and on Hitaddu Island on the western edge of the atoll; vital elements for a naval base.
-These were visible from a long distances at sea, but this was unavoidable, given the atoll's low profile.
+These were visible from a long distance at sea, but this was unavoidable, given the atoll's low profile.

-Ship's supplies for the fleet were provided from a pair of Australian refrigerated ships, Changte and Taiping that included Attu in a number of bases that they serviced regularly.
+Ships' supplies for the fleet were provided from a pair of Australian refrigerated ships, Changte and Taiping, that included Attu in a number of bases that they serviced regularly.
 Three times these ships replenished forty or more ships of the Eastern Fleet.
 Several large Second Australian Imperial Force troop convoys also refuelled at Addu on their way from Aden to Fremantle, Western Australia.

 The six major islands were garrisoned by the 1st Royal Marine Coast Defense Regiment, manning shore batteries and anti-aircraft guns.
 To facilitate the defence, causeways were built connecting the western islands of Gan, Aboohéra, Maradhoo and Hithadhoo.
 And, much later in the war, they were linked by a light railway.
 Addu was an unpopular posting due to the hot, humid climate, lack of recreational facilities and lack of socialising with the local population.

 The Japanese remained unaware of the base's existence until their plans for expansion in south-east Asia had come to nothing, even during their carrier raids in the Indian Ocean in April 1942.
 Later in the war, submarine reconnaissance established the base's existence.
 Despite openings into the lagoon being permanently closed by anti-submarine nets, the torpedoed the tanker British Loyalty in March 1944 (she had been previously torpedoed and sunk at Diego Suarez); it was an impressive long-range shot from outside the atoll through a gap in the anti-torpedo nets.
 Although seriously damaged, the tanker did not sink.
 She was not fully repaired but kept as a Ministry of War Transport Oil Fuel Storage Vessel.
-There was significant oil pollution after this incident and British personnel were used to clean the lagoon.
+There was significant oil pollution after this incident, and British personnel were used to clean the lagoon.

-On 5 January 1946, British Loyalty was scuttled in a lagoon southeast of Hithadhoo Island in the Addu City.
+On 5 January 1946, British Loyalty was scuttled in a lagoon southeast of Hithadhoo Island in Addu City.
 After some years of leaking oil, she has become a popular dive location and a haven for the local marine life.

 In 1957, the naval base was transferred to the Royal Air Force.
 As RAF Station Gan, it remained in intermittent service until 1975, when British Forces withdrew.

 Most of the employees who had experience working for the British military had good English fluency.
 When RAF Station Gan closed, they turned to the nascent tourism industry for employment.
-As a result, there was an influx of Addu people to Malé seeking employment in the nearby resorts and also looking for education to their children.
+As a result, there was an influx of Addu people to Malé seeking employment in the nearby resorts and also looking for education for their children.
 Ex RAF Gan is now a tourist resort, an equator village, with the airstrip now being Gan International Airport.